j-d-b/tas-server/README.md

 ```shell
 yarn start
 ```

+## Dates and Time Zones

+The `tas-server` does not store time zone information for an appointment date.
+The timezone of all time slots or hou is assumed to be UTC. *Please keep in mind when adding an appointment.*

+The time slot object { date, hour }, day of week, arrival window, and hour values are always assumed to be in the given `TIMEZONE`.
+This includes data received from queries/mutation.
+All full dates (stored in the database) are in UTC.

 ## Querying the GraphQL API
 Once the server is running, the GraphQL API will be available at `http://localhost:PORT/graphql`, with `PORT` as defined in `.env`.